 Summer Spanish in the Andes

-Summer Spanish in the Andes
+Summer Spanish in the Andes,

 This program is open to Augustana and non-Augustana students.

 The Summer Spanish in the Andes (SSA) program is designed to provide an opportunity to study the language and experience the culture of Latin America.
 The program includes formal classroom instruction, the opportunity to live with and learn from an Ecuadorian family, and visits to sites of cultural, geographical and historical interest in Ecuador and Peru.
 This program is co-sponsored by Augustana College and the Centers for Interamerican Studies (CEDEI), a not-for-profit institution of higher learning in Cuenca, Ecuador which offers academic programs in Latin American culture and literature, international business and teaching English as a foreign language.

 Our 11-Week Program for Spanish at All Levels: Students fly to Quito, Ecuador in late May or early June (depending on the year) and spend several days in Northern Ecuador exploring the capital and visiting sites such as the Otavalo Market.
 Following overland travel the group moves to Cuenca, Ecuador, a colonial city in the south and among the Andes.
 In Cuenca students are placed in houses with families.
 Our host families work with the students to teach them about the culture of Ecuador as well as to encourage the use of Spanish outside of the classroom.
 Classes are held at the Centers for Interamerican Studies during the week and weekends offer several dynamic excursions.
 There is a mid-term trip into the rainforests of Ecuador's Oriente region and the program ends with a 7 day foray into Peru to visit Lima, Cusco and the Incan city of Machu Picchu.
 Students earn 9 credits (equivalent to 3 trimesters or 2 semesters) of Spanish and courses are available at every level from beginner through advanced coursework on literature and culture.
 The program typically ends the 2nd or 3rd week of August.

 Our 5-week Intensive Program for Advanced Spanish: The 5-week option begins alongside the 10-week program.
 Students engage in the same activities, live in homestays and take coursework at CEDEI (Centers for Interamerican Studies).
 This program is only available to students who have completed Spanish 301 or 305 at Augustana (equivalent to 5 semesters of college Spanish).
 For more information on class levels, see below.
 This program ends at the mid-term break and students return to the United States in early July.

-The Ecuador program offers up to a full year of Spanish (nine credits) to students at every level of Spanish during its 10 week program and up to six credits of Advanced Spanish Electives (Literature & Culture) to participants in its 5 week intensive program.
+Academics: The Ecuador program offers up to a full year of Spanish (nine credits) to students at every level of Spanish during its 10 week program and up to six credits of Advanced Spanish Electives (Literature & Culture) to participants in its 5 week intensive program.
 Courses include:

 Spanish 250 Intermediate Spanish: (9-credits, 10 week program only.)
 Equivalent to Augustana's 201-202-203.
 Prerequisite is Spanish 103, 2 semesters of college Spanish or placement at the 203 level at Augustana.

 Spanish 350 Advanced Spanish: (9-credits, 10 week program only.)
 Equivalent to Augustana's 301, 327 and three credits of elective credit in Spanish.
 Prerequisite is Spanish 203, 4 semesters of college Spanish or placement at the 301/305 level at Augustana.
 Completion of SPAN 350 with a grade of C or better grants Augustana students a Learning Community (LC).

-Spanish 451: Latin American Women Writers: (3 credits, 10 week program only) Equivalent to SPAN 344.
-Prereq. = 301 and/or 305
+Spanish 451: Latin American Women Writers (PL): (3 credits, 10 week program only) Equivalent to SPAN 344 for majors & minors.
+Prerequisite = 301 and/or 305

-Spanish 454: Latin American History (3 credits, 10 or 5 week program) Equivalent to SPAN 326.
-Prereq. = 301 and/or 305
+Spanish 454: Latin American History (PP): (3 credits, 10 or 5 week program) Equivalent to SPAN 326 for majors & minors.
+Prerequisite = 301 and/or 305

-Spanish 457: Contemporary Latin American Society (3 credits, 10 week program only) Equivalent to SPAN 327.
-Prereq=301 and/or 305
+Spanish 457: Contemporary Latin American Society: (3 credits, 10 week program only) Equivalent to SPAN 327 for majors & minors.
+Prerequisite =301 and/or 305

-Spanish 458: Indigenous Literature & Culture (3 credits, 10 or 5 week program) Equivalent to SPAN 344.
-Prereq. =301 and/or 305
+Spanish 458: Indigenous Literature & Culture (PH): (3 credits, 10 or 5 week program) Equivalent to SPAN 344 for majors & minors.
+Prerequisite =301 and/or 305

-As this program occurs in the summer, the college is unable to offer financial assistance in the form of tuition reduction scholarships.
-However, this program is Augie Choice eligible for all students who have completed 6 terms or 60 credits (junior status) or higher at the time of departure.
+Augie Choice: This program is Augie Choice eligible for all Augustana students who have completed 6 terms or 60 credits (junior status) or higher at the time of departure.
 Transfer students who have also completed 3 terms or 30 credits at Augustana are also eligible for the Augie Choice grant.

-For both Augustana and non-Augustana students there is a multiple-stage application process.
+Application: For both Augustana and non-Augustana students there is a multiple-stage application process.
 Augustana Applications are due by the end of January of each year.
 Students from other universities may apply through March 1st.